rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 three following ideas:

 -   What *really* exists, or at least what exist literally beyond what we know in physics.
-This is one of the oldest discussions in philosophy.
+This is one of the oldest and fundamental branches in philosophy.
-    In a sense, high-energy theoretical physics can be seen as examples of theoretical metaphysics at its best, ideas about about what there exists at a more fundamental level based on what we know at more pedestrian levels of experience.
+    In a naturalist sense, high-energy theoretical physics can be seen as examples of theoretical metaphysics at its best, ideas about about what there exists at a more fundamental level based on what we know at more pedestrian levels of experience.